Film producer: Post-production

 Even after shooting for a film is complete, the producers can still demand that additional scenes be filmed.
 In the case of a negative test screening, producers may even demand an alternative film ending.
 For example, when the audience reacted negatively to Rambo's death in the test screening of the film First Blood, the producers requested a new ending be filmed.
 Producers also oversee the film's sales, marketing, and distribution rights, often working with third-party specialist firms.

 Types

 Different types of producers and their roles within the industry today include:

 Executive producer

 An executive producer oversees all other producers under a specific project and ensures that the entire project remains on track.
 They are also usually in charge of managing the film's finances and all other business aspects.
-On a television series an executive or co-executive producer is often a writer and given credit in a creative capacity.
+On a television series an executive producer is often a writer and given credit in a creative capacity.
 In a feature film or movie, the executive producer is often the person directly funding the project or is directly responsible for bringing in investors for funding.
+In television, it is becoming more and more common to split this role into two for creative projects.
+These are the executive producer and the showrunner.
+A showrunner, in this context, is the most senior creative, working on writing and producing their vision; they are effectively the same as the producer; overseeing, arranging, managing, and beginning every aspect of production.
+Whereas the executive producer focuses more on budgeting and predicting the views of the higher authorities in the wider company; trying to ground the showrunner's vision to tangible limits.
+A co-executive producer is someone whose input is considered as valuable as that of the executive producer, despite having a junior or unofficial role.